surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Warn and silence rather than crash when surge is incorrectly handed a mono output buffer (which could happen in some mac configurations with bluetooth headphones)
   * Clamp airwindows FX selection to fix an occasional crash.
+  * Fix step sequencer fast drags and out of bound drags to do the expected thing in more cases.
+  * Fix a bug where a constant section on an MSEG with an AEG or FEG trigger would trigger the AEG and FEG on every block of the constant not just the first
+  * Fix a bug where a .modpreset in the root menu of the Modulation Presets area would crash the LFO menu
+  * Fix a problem where lfo mapping parameters would blink when pressing the orange arrow and switching LFOs

 * Futher adopting to VCV Rack (and other non-vst clients of the code).